 Set-It and Forget-It - I really like that I can make my dinner in the morning or early afternoon even, put it in the slow cooker and come back when it's time to eat and dinner is ready.
 I love that because dinner time always seems to be my most hectic time of day.
 Especially if you have children who are home from school or if you work, you're getting home and need a meal in a hurry.
 If it's already made that can make your evening so much less stressful.

-Freezer Meal Prep - I prepare a lot of our family's meals ahead of time in large batches in the slow cooker, eat them for one meal then freeze the rest in individual freezer containers to pull out whenever we don't feel like cooking (which is often).
+Freezer Meal Prep - I prepare a lot of our family's meals ahead of time in a big batch in the slow cooker, eat them for one meal then freeze the rest in individual freezer containers to pull out whenever we don't feel like cooking (which is often).
 You can learn more about this method here.

 Ready-To-Go Meal Prep - I've been known to make a meal in the crockpot in the evening, put it in the refrigerator overnight, and then take it out in the morning and turn it on so It will be ready that evening.
 I usually try to wait to turn it on if I have the time and never turn it on ahead of time or I'm afraid it would crack.